tonyhoVN/tonyhoVN/README.md

 # Anh Tung Ho (Tony Ho)
-- I am Robotic Engineering.
+- I work as a Robotic Engineering.
 - I am enthusiastic about Modelling and Controlling Robotic Systems and Automation.
 - Feel free to contact me at tonyho2000@kaist.ac.kr